Glossary_of_terminology

 Kerfs: Slots that can be routed into a board for any number of purposes, typically to receive some type of fastener.
 Cutting kerfs into the edge of decking boards is the most common way to install hidden fasteners.

-Kiln dried: Method of drying wood to a uniform moisture content by putting the “green” wood material into a specially configured drying area.
+Kiln dried: Method of drying wood to a uniform moisture content by putting the “green” wood material into a specially configured drying area at a properly scheduled drying time.

 Lateral Bracing: Describes a structural member that is fastened to another structure member to create a stronger structure than either member would provide independently.
-For example when decking is screwed to deck joists, it provides lateral bracing, which make the deck stronger as a whole.
+For example, when decking is screwed to deck joists, it provides lateral bracing, which makes the entire deck structure stronger.

 Lonchocarpus castilloi: Scientific name for Machiche high density hardwood tree.
 (See Machiche)